-- Admission is ordinarily not available to students who have obtained or are pursuing an LL.M. or an equivalent degree from another law school in the United States.
+Applicants must have a strong record of academic accomplishment.
+Additionally, some professional or law teaching experience following the completion of the first professional degree is encouraged.
+Admission is ordinarily not available to students who have obtained or are pursuing an LL.M. or an equivalent degree from another law school in the United States.

-- Register for LSAC’s LL.M.
+Register for LSAC’s LL.M.
 Credential Assembly Service (CAS)

-Important: You should register and pay for LSAC's LL.M.
+You should register and pay for LSAC's LL.M.
 Credential Assembly Service (CAS) at least four to six weeks before your first law school application deadline.
-It takes approximately two weeks for LSAC to process a U.S. transcript or letter of recommendation from the time it is received; transcripts from non-U.S. institutions may take longer.
-LSAC will not send your Law School Report to us until all official transcripts (and your TOEFL score, if required) are received.
-It is your responsibility to make certain that LSAC sends all of your materials to Yale Law School in a timely fashion.
+It takes approximately two weeks for LSAC to process a U.S. transcript or letter of recommendation from the time that it is received; transcripts from non-U.S. institutions may take longer to process.
+LSAC will not send your Law School Report to us until all official transcripts—and your TOEFL score, if required—are received.
+It is your responsibility to make certain that LSAC receives all of your materials in a timely manner.
 More about transcripts ...

 International applicants must register for LSAC's Document Assembly Service.
 We also require LSAC's International Transcript Authentication and Evaluation Service.